Theomat/theomat.github.io/_pages/random.md

 I love playing games <i class="fas fa-dice"></i>, I almost never refuse playing.

 Did you know?
 I'm French yet I don't drink alcohol, I don't eat cheese nor bread...

-I deeply relate with pandas based on some of their difficulties.
-You can try to take a guess and ask me about it. :)